 We discussed the revenue recognition policy with management and obtained management's calculation to assess their procedures around cut-off of revenue recognition related to sales that have been made where products have not yet been delivered to the customer.
-We tested managements' calculations which included agreeing samples to delivery notices to verify their proper inclusion of exclusion in the revenue figures for the year ended 30 June 2017.
+In addition, we tested managements' calculations which included agreeing a sample of revenue transactions to delivery notices to verify their proper inclusion or exclusion in the revenue figures for the year ended 30 June 2018.

-We obtained management's calculation of the provision for returns recognised against revenue and considered historical accuracy of the provision and compared the provision to actual returns processed subsequent to year end.
-The methodology used to calculate the provision is consistent with prior year and we noted no material discrepancies from our testing performed.
+We obtained management's calculation of the provision for returns recognised against revenue and compared the provision to actual returns processed subsequent to year end.
+The methodology used to calculate the provision is consistent with the prior year and we noted no discrepancies from our testing performed.